atharvadudhe/Ecommerce-Follow-Along/README.md

 - We have create an endpoint that will receive the address from address form in frontend.
 - We have also added the address to the address array inside user collection.

+## Milestone 23: Project Overview -

+In this milestone we learned the following things -

+Key learnings -

+- We have create an placeorder button inside cart page and navigate to select address page when clicked.
+- We have also create and select address page that will display all the available address and have an option to select one address.
+- Created an backend endpoint that will send all the addresses of the user.